 \begin{remark}

 \begin{enumerate} \item This is related to a question of Kapovich \cite[Problem 7]{Kap05} asking whether every convergence group action can be realized as the boundary action of a proper action on some Gromov hyperbolic space.
 If so, then a positive answer would follow from Theorem~\ref{geometricallyFiniteNonconicalCountable} together with Yaman’s theorem.
-Moreover, in \cite{sun2019dynamicalcharacterizationacylindricallyhyperbolic}, Bin Sun proved that the action constructed in \cite{Bow98} on a hyperbolic space contains WPD (i.e. weak proper discontinuity) elements.
+It is also deserved mentioning that in \cite{sun2019dynamicalcharacterizationacylindricallyhyperbolic}, Sun proved that the action constructed in \cite{Bow98} on a hyperbolic space contains WPD (i.e., weak proper discontinuity) elements.

 \item The assumption that the action is a convergence group action is necessary.
-It is easy to give examples of \emph{non-relatively hyperbolic} groups $G$ which admit a minimal action on a compact metriziable space $M$ so that all but {countably many points} $\xi\in M$ are \emph{conical points} in the usual sense. \begin{itemize} \item there exist a sequence $\{g_n\}$ in $G$ and distinct points $a, b \in M$ such that $g_n x \to b$ locally uniformly for all $x \in M \setminus \{\xi\}$, while $g_n \xi \to a$. \end{itemize} Indeed, any non-elementary action on a locally infinite tree $T$ gives raise to the desired action on the compact space $M=\partial T\cup T^0$, the union of the ends of the tree and the vertex set.
-We equip $M$ with Bowditch topology (since $T$ is a fine graph in sense of \cite{bowditch2012relatively}).
+It is easy to give examples of \emph{non-relatively hyperbolic} groups $G$ which admit a minimal action on a compact metrizable space $M$ such that all but {countably many points} $\xi\in M$ are \emph{conical points} in the usual sense. \begin{itemize} \item There exist a sequence $\{g_n\}$ in $G$ and distinct points $a, b \in M$ such that $g_n x \to b$ locally uniformly for all $x \in M \setminus \{\xi\}$, while $g_n \xi \to a$. \end{itemize} Indeed, any non-elementary action on a locally infinite tree $T$ gives rise to the desired action on the compact space $M=\partial T\cup T^0$, the union of the ends of the tree and the vertex set.
+We equip $M$ with Bowditch topology (since $T$ is a fine graph in the sense of \cite{bowditch2012relatively}).
 It is easy to check that the ends of the tree are conical points in the above sense. \end{enumerate}

 \end{remark}